You can use these shortcuts or the tabs at the top of the page to access each topic's resource page.

 Introduction: In Chapter 7, we address Critical & Creative Thinking.
 Critical Thinking is defined as clear, reasonable, and reflective thinking focused on what to believe or do.
 For this assignment, you will complete a research paper.

-You are provided 1 article and 1 video that provide background information regarding the topic.
-In addition to the resources provided for you (1 article and 1 video), you are to identify and include 2 additional resources of your own that support your position.
+You are provided two resources, that will be in the form of an article, video or podcast; that provide background information regarding the topic.
+In addition to the resources provided for you, you are to identify and include 2 additional resources of your own that support your position.
 Both of the resources utilized need to be from ACC Library Databases.
 (See Finding Sources for recommended databases or the library's A-Z List of Databases).

 All have to be from reputable sources.
 View how to identify reputable sources using the CRAAP test and the accompanying video within your Chapter 7 content.

 Q: What is social justice and why is it important?

 A: The objective of "creating a fair distribution of wealth and opportunities within a society" ("Social Justice").

 In EDUC 1300, one of our General Education Student Learning Outcomes is Social Responsibility: Analyze differences and commonalities among peoples, ideas, aesthetic traditions, and cultural practices to include intercultural competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities.

 "Social Justice."
 Oxford Advanced Learner's Dictionary.
 10th ed.
 2020.
 Oxford Learner's Dictionaries,

 Q: What does it mean to “use the 10 questions as a foundation for your research?”

 A: Ten questions are provided in order to give you foundational information regarding the topic, as well as provide questions, that evoke critical thinking about the subject matter.